90-minute CPD

 Relevance: This workshop is relevant for maths teachers from Key Stages 2 upwards.
 The content may transfer to Key Stage 1, but I cannot promise.

 Overview: How we break down a concept is a key factor in determining if our students will understand it.
-In this workshop, we look at how to break concepts down into atoms and how to deal with those atoms students have met before and those atoms that are new.
+In this workshop, we look at how to choose the best examples to teach a new concept, how to break that example down into Atoms, and how to deal with those Atoms students have met before.
+This gets you 80% of the benefits of Atomisation.

 Relevance: This workshop is relevant for maths teachers from Key Stages 2 upwards.
 The content may transfer to Key Stage 1, but I cannot promise.